-Milestones to be considered in the planning of a practicum, its conduct and evaluation are discussed in the sections below.

-Planning for Your Practicum

-Practicum Planning Timeline

-Planning for the practicum should begin no later than the second semester of the first year of the Master's program and at least two months prior to the intended practicum experience.
-Students are encouraged to plan their practicum during their second semester in consultation with their academic advisor, practicum preceptor and faculty practicum coordinator to submit their approved practicum proposal to the Office of Student Services by the end of their first year.
+From: ACCREDITATION CRITERIA SCHOOLS OF PUBLIC HEALTH & PUBLIC HEALTH PROGRAMS https://storage.googleapis.com/media.ceph.org/wp_assets/2016.Criteria.pdf Milestones to be considered in the planning of a practicum, its conduct and evaluation are discussed in the sections below.
+Planning for Your Practicum Practicum Planning Timeline Planning for the practicum should begin no later than the second semester of the first year of the Master's program and at least two months prior to the intended practicum experience.
+Students are encouraged to plan their practicum during their second semester in consultation with their academic advisor, practicum preceptor and faculty practicum coordinator to submit their approved Practicum Learning Agreement to the Office of Student Services by the end of their first year.
 Students should register for EPID 900 (Epidemiology Practice) during the semester in which they expect to complete the practicum (including submission of the report).

-The Practicum Team

-The planning, implementation and evaluation of the practicum is a joint effort among the student, academic advisor, the practicum preceptor and the faculty practicum coordinator.
+The Practicum Team The planning, implementation and evaluation of the practicum is a joint effort among the student, academic advisor, the practicum preceptor and the faculty practicum coordinator.
 The Office of Student Services acts as the repository for all practicum related materials.
 The responsibilities of each of these team members are briefly outlined below.
 Detailed information on each of these responsibilities listed below will be discussed in the next sections.
+Student Each student is primarily responsible for his/her practicum experience.
+The student is responsible for the following: Before starting the practicum.